skandavivek/skandavivek.github.io/_posts/2025-01-15-llm-quality.md

 </figure>

-However, while it is possible for humans to grade a few tens or humderds of examples, this becomes hard to scale.
+However, while it is possible for humans to grade a few tens or hunderds of examples, this becomes hard to scale.
 One problem is that grading just takes a lot of time.
 Each time you deploy a small variation, grading tens or hundreds of examples becomes expensive.
 Let's think about how to automate this.
 One option is if your task has well defined constaints.
 Let's say your users are asking questions based on a user manual - maybe a fridge product.
 Here answering the user query happens in two steps.
 First, the relevant context needs to be retrieved from the user manual, and second the answer generated from the context.
 In this case, the [RAG triad](https://docs.confident-ai.com/docs/guides-rag-triad#:~:text=What%20is%20the%20RAG%20Triad,is%20using%20the%20optimal%20hyperparameters) comes in handy.
 The idea is that you evaluate how relevant the output answer is to both the user query and retrieved context, as well as the relevance of retrieved context to the user query.

 <figure >
     <a href="/assets/images2/rag-triad.png"><img src="/assets/images2/rag-triad.png" alt="[RAG Triad](https://docs.confident-ai.com/docs/guides-rag-triad#:~:text=What%20is%20the%20RAG%20Triad,is%20using%20the%20optimal%20hyperparameters)"></a>